I must admit I did think the oil would be slightly warmer, but it feels ok.

 Step 2 - Know who you are talking to

 Mother’s Day is all about mum relaxing and helping her aches & pains.
 Remember, a mum with a newborn is unlikely to have the same needs as a mum of a teenager.
-Also keep in mind that dads will most likely be buying the gift although he may have had a lot of hints from mum!
+Also, keep in mind that partners will most likely be buying the gift, although they may have had a lot of hints from mum!

 Email your list to let them know of your Mother's Day offer.
 You could even offer them a special perk for being on your list.
 Remember to change the banner at the top of your email to reflect the theme of your email.
 Here is an example from Canva.